Thin accretion disk signatures in hybrid metric-Palatini gravity: Properties of thin accretion discs

 \subsubsection{Emission spectra.}

-\begin{enumerate} \item In Figures (\ref{fig:lum1}), we display the disk spectra for accretion disk around black holes and compare it with the emission spectra for the Schwarzschild black hole.
+\begin{enumerate} \item In Fig. \ref{fig:lum1}a, \ref{fig:lum1}b we display the emission spectra for accretion disk around black holes and compare it with the emission spectra for the Schwarzschild black hole.
 In the case of a fixed $\phi_0$, the luminosity decreases with increasing $u_0$. \item For a fixed $u_0$, the luminosity decreases with decreasing $\phi_0$.
-It can be seen on Figures (\ref{fig:lum2}). \item The curve obtained in the frameworks of solar system limitations looks the most realistic.
-The two curves are almost identical in Figure (\ref{fig:lum3}). \end{enumerate}
+It can be seen on Fig. \ref{fig:lum1}c, \ref{fig:lum1}d. \item The curve obtained in the frameworks of solar system limitations looks the most realistic.
+The two curves are almost identical in Fig. \ref{fig:lum1}e. \end{enumerate}